REI’s flagship backpacking tent gets a flashy update for 2019. But how does it stack up in the field?

 Although this tent impressed me with its comfort, my biggest concern when I first saw the Quarter Dome SL 1 tent was high winds.
 And while this line of tents has a longstanding legacy of high build quality and durable materials, I didn’t see many guy-out locations at first glance.
 So I was concerned the two flat sides would make the QD SL 1 vulnerable to big gusts.

 We experienced rain on our trip to Arizona, and the Quarter Dome Tent stayed completely dry.
 But we didn’t see a real storm.
 For that, more testing was needed.

 I’ve since put this worry to bed as I’ve used the tent more.
 The SL is REI’s lightest tent, and when compared to products in that same weight class, it’s held up better to inclement elements than most.
 But to get the most out of the SL, proper orientation, setup (specifically the Velcro wraps), and guy-out use is very important.

-REI Quarter Dome SL 1 Tent: Final Thoughts
+REI Quarter Dome SL 1 Tent: Overall Impressions

-There will always be a trade-off when using an ultra-lightweight tent.
+There will always be a trade-off when using ultralight tents.
 You just can’t have it all.

 All things considered, this REI tent is one of the best on the market.
 It’s simple, intuitive, and functional.
 And the SL 1 is light enough that long-distance backpackers should at least consider it.
 And for anyone looking for a quality all-around tent that competes in the weight category, this might be your best bet.